pens/rgb.sh/_posts/2023-07-23-eigenapes.md

 #### How Many Singular Values Do We Need?

-{% include image.html alt="Reconstruction Error" src="norms.png" cap="We can see that by 400 eigenfaces, we're able to eliminate the vast majority of the error.
+{% include img alt="Reconstruction Error" src="norms.png" cap="We can see that by 400 eigenfaces, we're able to eliminate the vast majority of the error.
 The input dataset was 10000 images." %}

 The next question was: how many singular values do I use?
 This can be determined based on the magnitude of the singular values ($$ \mathbf{\Sigma} $$), as this determines the "strength" with which eigenface is applied to a reconstruction.